jamesdiacono/WebSeif/README.md

 A connection object is used to send messages over a connection, close a connection, or redirect a connection.
 Connection objects have the following methods:

 ### connection.status_send(_message_)
-Sends a _message_ over the connection with no guarantee of delivery.
+Sends a _message_ over the connection with no acknowledgement of delivery.

 The _message_ parameter is an object containing zero or more properties.
 If a property's value is an `ArrayBuffer` instance, it is transmitted as binary data.
 Otherwise, the property's value is serialized with `JSON.stringify`.